Product Review: Trail Tech Voyager GPS Enduro Computer

 What Does It All Do?

-Distance: The GPS can also calculate your distance, but again, the wheel sensor will give you a more accurate measurement.
-The more accurate the distance measuring, the better if you plan on going on long rides and want to get back on the same tank of gas.
+Distance: The GPS can also calculate your distance, but the wheel sensor will give you a more accurate measurement.
+The more precise the distance measuring, the better if you plan on going on long rides and want to get back on the same tank of gas.

-Compass: In case you don’t have a map loaded on the TT Voyager, it does come equipped with an easy to read compass.
-I find the compass especially useful when I’m in a new park that looks small but has trails that keep branching off until you’re deep in the dense trees and you didn’t think you needed to load a map because the park looked small and I can’t get back to my truck, and I’m late for dinner!
+Compass: In case you don’t have a map loaded on the TT Voyager, it does come equipped with an easy-to-read compass.
+I find the compass especially useful when I’m in a new park that looks small but has trails that keep branching off until you’re deep in the dense trees.
+You didn’t think I needed to load a map because the park looked small, I couldn’t return to my truck, and I was late for dinner!

 Altitude: Another benefit of the GPS is the built-in altitude meter (altimeter).
-The altimeter probably won’t come into play while you are riding, but the data it provides is useful before and after.
-If you travel to a new place to ride, chances are your altitude related to sea level will change.
+The altimeter probably won’t come into play while you are riding, but the data it provides is helpful before and after.
+If you travel to a new place to ride, your altitude will change depending on the sea level.
 This is where you can use the altitude meter to adjust your bike accordingly.
-Then after your ride, you can use the logged data for ride analysis.
+Then, after your ride, you can use the logged data for ride analysis.

-Tachometer: The tachometer is easy to install, and is pretty accurate.
-I don’t look at the RPM readout much since I listen to the bike, but it’s nice to have while practicing to see what your bike is doing and what you should be doing.
+Tachometer: The tachometer is easy to install and pretty accurate.
+I don’t look at the RPM readout much since I listen to the bike, but it’s nice to have a chance to see what your bike is doing and what you should be doing while practicing.

-Hour Meter: The Voyager comes with three different hour meters and a stopwatch.
-The three different hour meters are accumulated engine hours that can’t be reset easily, and two user-controlled ride times.
-I use the accumulated engine time for longer maintenance intervals, one user engine time for oil changes, and the other for daily use.
+Hour Meter: The Voyager has three different hour meters and a stopwatch.
+The three different hour meters are accumulated engine hours that can’t be reset quickly and two user-controlled ride times.
+I use the accumulated engine time for longer maintenance intervals, one user engine time for oil changes and the other for daily use.

 Volt Meter: Keep an eye on your battery.
 (Only works when connected to the battery)

-Engine Temperature: I have already saved my engine and clutch a few times with this feature when pushing too hard or when I get lazy.
+Engine Temperature: I have saved my engine and clutch a few times with this feature when I push too hard or get lazy.
 The TT Voyager also logs engine temperature over time for ride analysis.

 Air Temperature: This is a great feature for keeping yourself safe and hydrated when riding.
-I also use the ambient air temp to adjust my riding, because if I’m hot, I know my dirt bike will be too.
+I also use the ambient air eraturetemperature to adjust my riding because if I’m hot, I know my dirt bike will be, too.

-Related: Another great upgrade to your dirt bike is a Steahly Flywheel Weight!
+Related: Another significant upgrade to your dirt bike is a Steahly Flywheel Weight!

 It’s an Easy Read!